MarianaPereira7/devops-23-24-JPE-PSM-1231844/CA1/README.md

 <br>

 ### Mercurial Commands
-Considering all commands used in this assignment, below there is a comparison with Mercurial's commands and their purpose, if one's would like to implement this assignment using Mercurial's VCS.
-It is possible to conclude that basic commands are the same, differing just on the one to switch branches.
+Taking into account all the commands employed in this assignment, the following comparison outlines Mercurial's equivalent commands and their respective functions for those interested in implementing this assignment using Mercurial's Version Control System.

 | Git command  | Mercurial Command |                                 Purpose                                  |
 |:------------:|:-----------------:|:------------------------------------------------------------------------:|